2023 Most Popular Allied Health Professions Bachelor's Degree Trade Schools

 Read full report on Allied Health Professions at University of Arkansas for Medical Sciences

-With a ranking of #18, St John’s University - New York did quite well on this year’s most popular schools for allied health professions students working on their bachelor’s degree.
+St John’s University - New York landed the #18 spot in the 2023 rankings for the most popular bachelor’s degree allied health professions programs.
 STJ is a fairly large private not-for-profit school located in the large city of Queens.

 Women make up 74% of the allied health majors at the school.